RobotLearning/traj-gen-and-tracking/README.md

 - Why does only dmpILC show improvement on generalization?
 - Test inverse dynamics in feedback mode
 - Fix the indexing problem when up/downsampling with unom,K,F

+Note:

+- Adapting DMP for goal velocities can be much easier!
+Safe learning with DMPs?